 Recoverability of real estate assets is measured by comparison of the carrying amount of the asset to the estimated future undiscounted cash flows.
 In order to review our real estate assets for recoverability, the Company considers current market conditions, as well as our intent with respect to holding or disposing of the asset.
 Our intent with regard to the underlying assets might change as market conditions change, as well as other factors.
 Fair value is determined through various valuation techniques, including discounted cash flow models, applying a capitalization rate to estimated net operating income of a property and quoted market values and third-party appraisals, where considered necessary.
 If our analysis indicates that the carrying value of the real estate asset is not recoverable on an undiscounted cash flow basis, we recognize an impairment charge for the amount by which the carrying value exceeds the current estimated fair value of the real estate property.
-The Company has determined there is no impairment of value of real estate properties.
+The Company determined there was no impairment of value of real estate properties as of December 31, 2021 and 2020.